jesmehta/p5-circle-packing/README.md

 ---

 An interesting result, when the max initial size and the max final size are close values, while there is a wide range in the initial starting values.

 ![](./examples/CirPack_Tests_13.jpg)

+## Applications

+The primary function, `getCirPack()` generates and returns a field of tangentially touching circles.
+The array that it returns can also be further used to do create other packing shapes at that location and size.
+The properties of the objects in the array can also be manipulated to create other visuals.